jneuendorf/CoffeeDecorators/README.md

 ### `@final`
 The decorated method must not be overridden.
 If a method with the same name in a subclass is decorated with `@override` an error is thrown upon class creation.
-Otherwise an error will be thrown when the final method is called and `this !== <instance of according class>`.
+Otherwise an error will be thrown when the final method is called and `this !== <instance of according class>` meaning the final method has been called from a context of a subclass (or an arbitrary context).

 ### `@cached`
 The return value of the method is cached after the first computation.
 The cache is populated for each instance because the function might depend on instance attributes.
 If the method does not depend on instance attributes a `@classmethod` should be used.

-### `@kwargs`

 ## Decorator combinations that require a certain order